 - Rated NC-17 – Devil’s Dungeon is proud to be “Nashville’s Most Controversial and Intense Halloween Attraction,” and they definitely deliver (see photos) – this may expose even high schoolers to things some parents find inappropriate.
 I was not able to speak to someone directly at the attraction but I was told by many people it is the scariest house in Nashville.
 Strongly caution families with kids – even older kids.

-- Open Friday and Saturdays starting September 25 through November 7, 2020.
-Tickets are sold for an hour time slot – click for more details.
+- Open Friday and Saturdays starting September 24 through October 31, 2021.
+Tickets are sold for an hour time slot.

 Nashville Nightmare Madison (Map)